Lost in Time: A New Temporal Benchmark for VideoLLMs: TVBench: A temporal VQA Benchmark

-\textbf{Omitting questions that require prior knowledge.} Solving Problem 2, mitigating the overreliance on world knowledge, requires providing questions and candidates that contain only the necessary information, specifically removing factual information that the LLM can exploit.
-Pre-existing knowledge should not influence the reasoning process, as this could lead to evaluating a different task than visual understanding.
-It becomes essential for the model to focus on the provided visual information rather than relying on common knowledge to find the correct answer.
-We remove from our proposal tasks such as Episodic Reasoning from MVBench, that are based on QA pairs about TV shows or movies.
-These samples cannot be corrected without manual intervention.
+\item Solving the overreliance on world knowledge requires providing questions and candidates that contain only the necessary information, specifically removing factual information that the LLM can exploit.
+We remove tasks such as Episodic Reasoning, that are based on QA pairs about TV shows or movies. \end{enumerate}

-\subsection{Dataset source}
+\subsection{Dataset Source}